Vice President Mike Pence blames US cybersecurity issues on Obama

 "Everyone and everything is now a target," Nielsen said.

-At the summit, Pence said Russia had indeed meddled in the 2016 presidential election and that the United States wouldn't tolerate any attacks on its democracy.
+At the New York summit Tuesday, Pence said Russia had indeed interfered in the election and that the United States wouldn't tolerate any attacks on its democracy.

+As for the Obama administration's cybersecurity legacy, it depends whom you ask.

+Michael Daniel, Obama's former cybersecurity coordinator, didn't immediately respond to a request for comment on Pence's remarks.
+Last July, Daniel told CNET that "there's actually been a fair amount of continuity between [the Trump] administration and the Obama administration" on cybersecurity.

 Follow the Money: This is how digital cash is changing the way we save, shop and work.